cscorley/dissertation/chapters/2_related/1_tr.md

 The right side of Figure \ref{fig:TR} illustrates the retrieval process.
 The main component of the retrieval process is the search engine [@Manning-etal_2008], which must first be constructed.
-A search engine typically consists of an index and a classifier for ranking.
+A search engine typically consists of an index and a classifier for ranking [@Croft-etal_2010].
 Search engines based on topic models also need a trained model.
 The primary function of the search engine is to rank documents in relation to the query.

 First, the corpus is transformed into an index.
 If the search engine relies on a topic model, then the model is used to infer an index